 I later learned that talking into the void of a camera comes with additional challenges compared to engaging with a real life audience.

 Between signing up as a speaker and actually speaking I had the chance to join other virtual conferences as a member of the audience.
 I saw speakers struggle and succeed.
 Some clearly had access to green screens and advanced live streaming equipment.
 Others suffered from unreliable Internet connections or lack of audience engagement.
 The sum of my experiences made me favor a fully pre-recorded talk over any form of live streaming.
 Coincidentally, this seemed to be what SREcon was mandating all speakers to.
 I assume this is also an effort by the organizers to minimize delays during the conference.
 A speaker not showing up or a presentation not working due to technical challenges is a conference organizer’s nightmare.

 Another challenging aspect of my talk was that I, at the time of recording, was living the digital nomad life.
 With only a few boxes and one screen at my disposal I had to build a makeshift studio.
 Thanks to the help of my amazing wife (she’s a professional tech writer and communicator) I got the best out of a “less than OK lighting situation” in our hotel room.

-For added hilarity, see our camera holder made out of a lonely sock and a kitchen grater.
-Finally, we found a purpose for the single socks that accumulate over time.
+For added hilarity, our camera holder was made out of a lonely sock and a kitchen grater.
+Finally, we found a purpose for those single socks that accumulate over time.

 Recording the talk took us a full day including setting up and tearing down a makeshift studio.